basho/basho_docs/source/languages/en/riak/ops/advanced/strong-consistency.md

 If you are running into performance issues, bear in mind that the key space in a Riak cluster is spread across multiple [[consensus groups|Strong Consistency#Implementation-Details]], each of which manages a portion of that key space.
-Increasing the [[ring size|Clusters#The-Ring]] allows for more independent consensus groups, which can provide for more concurrency and higher throughput, and thus better performance.
+Larger [[ring sizes|Clusters#The-Ring]] allow for more independent consensus groups, which can provide for more concurrency and higher throughput, and thus better performance.
+The idea ring size, however, will also depend on the number of nodes in the cluster.
+General recommendations can be found in [[Cluster Capacity Planning|Cluster Capacity Planning#Ring-Size-Number-of-Partitions]].

 <div class="note">
 <div class="title">Note on strong consistency and ring resizing</div>